What to Bring

 3. Passport Application Form

 - A passport application (form DS-11) for first-time applicants.
 Download the DS-11 form at the U.S. Department of State website.
-You should complete the form before coming to the Passport facility, but do not sign the form until you meet with an agent.
+You should complete the form before coming to the Passport facility for your appointment but do not sign the form until you meet with an agent.

 - Note: This form allows you to apply for a Passport Book, Passport Card, or both.
 Decide which is best for you.

 - Most applicants who were last issued an adult (10-year validity) passport MUST renew by mail using form DS-82.
 (See Get Your Passport for more information about who can renew by mail.)
-You can visit the Passport facility to get your photo!
+You can visit the Passport facility to get your photo or a hard-copy version of the form.

 4. Passport Photo